Friday, April 14 from 7:30 pm to 9:00 pm

 Traditional Corn Bourbon

 Maker’s Mark, Kentucky Straight, Cask Strength, 7 Years (need from home)

 Four Roses, Kentucky Straight, Single Barrel, 8 Year

 Savage and Cooke “The Burning Chair” Bourbon, 4 Year+ 8mo

 Barrel of Dead Yelps (new)

-5 ounces barrel aged rum, 5 ounces Bourbon, 4 ounces Lemon Juice, 6 ounces Simple Syrup.
+5 ounces barrel-aged rum, 5 ounces Bourbon, 4 ounces Lemon Juice, and 6 ounces Simple Syrup.
 Aged 2 months in a whiskey barrel.

 Mamie Taylor (circa 1900).

 1 part Scotch, 1 part ginger ale, lime wedge